 You can also use Cloud Functions to break up a large, monolithic application into multiple microservices, each using a shared common database such as Cloud Firestore or Cloud SQL.
 And if you want your function or microservice containerized and executed serverlessly on Cloud Run, you can do that too.

 - Remove configuration files

 - Modify application files

 This codelab begins with the Python 3 version of the Module 2 Cloud NDB App Engine sample app because Cloud Functions does not support Python 2.
-First, let's set up our project, get the code, then deploy the baseline app so we know we started with working code.
+First, let's set up our project, get the code, then deploy the baseline app to confirm we're starting with working code.

 1. Setup project

 If you completed the Module 2 codelab (and ported it to Python 3), we recommend reusing that same project (and code).
 Alternatively, you can create a brand new project or reuse another existing project.
 Ensure the project has an active billing account with the App Engine service enabled.

 2. Get baseline sample app